 A variety of assessment methods are used, including MCQ, OSCE, CBA-stations and others, both in a formative and summative way.
 The assessment program addresses knowledge, skills, and attitudes.
-During the master years, assessments put particular emphasis on professional attitude and behaviour.
-Due to the small student numbers it is difficult to assess the reliability and validity of the assessment methods in the 3rd BA, and 1st and 2nd MA year.
-The SMD could take more advantage of the expertise of UDREM.
+During the master years, assessments put particular emphasis on professional attitude and behaviour, and are mandatory for taking the summative semester exams.
+There are clear procedures that guarantee the validity and reliability of the assessments.
+The first outcomes of the final federal licensing examination (EFMH) are positive.

-The standard in relation to the methods and criteria for the assessment of students is fulfilled.
-The standard on reliability and validity of the assessment methods is only partially fulfilled.
-The expert panel recommends that the SMD involves UDREM in the development and evaluation of assessment methods in the master years.
+The standards in relation to the methods and criteria for the assessment of students are fulfilled and the reliability and validity of the assessment is documented.